obvonage/deved-platform/content/blog/en/send-and-receive-sms-messages-with-asp-net-mvc-and-net-6.md

     }
 }
 ```
-The last **If...then** statement checks to see if the SMS was sent sucessful and reports back to the client the status.
+The last **If...then** statement checks to see if the SMS was sent successfully and reports back to the client the status.

-When you run the code above, and enter a **Name, Phone Number and Message**, the text message will be sent to the mobile number that you specified (which in this case would be hardcoded to the realtor cell phone).
+When you run the code above and enter a **Name, Phone Number and Message**, the text message will be sent to the mobile number you specified (which, in this case, would be hard coded to the realtor's cell phone).

-Below is the result of SMS sent successfully!
+Below is the result of the SMS sent successfully!

 ![Sample Message sent successful](../ASPNET-SMSAPI/Images/result.png)

 ## Conclusion

 I hope this tutorial helped you get started with Vonage's SMS APIs.
-If you have questions or feedback about our SMS API, then join us on the [Vonage Developer Slack](https://developer.vonage.com/community/slack) or send me a Tweet on [Twitter](https://twitter.com/mbcrump) and I'll get back to you.
-Thanks again for reading and I'll catch you on the next one!
+If you have questions or feedback about our SMS API, then join us on the [Vonage Developer Slack](https://developer.vonage.com/community/slack) or send me a Tweet on [Twitter](https://twitter.com/mbcrump), and I'll get back to you.
+Thanks again for reading, and I'll catch you on the next one!